seed-hypermedia/mintter/README.md

 ## Prerequisites

-You need to have [Nix](https://nixos.org/nix) package manager installed on your machine to work with this repository.
+You MUST have [Nix](https://nixos.org/nix) package manager installed on your machine to work with this repository.

 To setup Nix see [this](/docs/nix.md).

-## Building And Running
+## Building System

 This project's build system is pretty complex, but the final output is a single static `mintterd` binary - that's the only you need to run.

-We are using the [redo](https://github.com/apenwarr/redo) build system to make building everything faster and easier.
+We use [Ninja](https://ninja-build.org) build system with support of [GN](http://gn.googlesource.com) templates to make the build easier to reason about.
+It also helps us to run only the required things avoiding to do the work if nothing has changed.

+Most of the developer activities are wrapped into the `./dev` script in the root of the repo.
+Run `./dev` with no argument to see the help information.

+## Overview

 The binary depends on a single-page NextJS application that's built and exported separately and then included into the binary itself.